Imagine…

 Is July too late to plant flowers?

-It’s not too late.
-But keep all new plantings well-watered, and provide shade for new transplants if possible (provide shade with shade cloth if needed) when temperatures soar into the triple-digits.
+July isn’t too late to plant flowers, but you need to plant with care.
+Keep all new plantings well-watered, and provide shade for new transplants if possible (provide shade with shade cloth if needed) when temperatures soar into the triple-digits.

 Can you plant potatoes in July?